demidko/service/README.md

 Make sure you are signed in to your GitHub account, then just click [`here`](https://github.com/demidko/service/generate) to use template.

-### Build application
+### Build

 Run command `./gradlew clean test shadowJar` in the repo.
 Then you can start the application with the `java -jar *.jar` command.

 ### Deploy to [`Digital Ocean`](https://cloud.digitalocean.com/)